Home » Reviews » Best Phones Under $500-600 (August 2025)

 • Charging: 20W wired, 7.5W wireless

-Want an affordable iPhone that doesn’t cost an arm or a leg, take a look at the iPhone 16e.
-This e for economical iPhone offers the same Apple Intelligence features and has the A18 processor as the expensive iPhone 16.
+Want an affordable iPhone that doesn’t cost an arm or a leg?
+Take a look at the iPhone 16e.
+This e for economical iPhone that offers the same Apple Intelligence features and has the A18 processor as the expensive iPhone 16.
 Apple’s “budget” iPhone even has the Action Button and the longest battery life that you can expect from an iPhone.
-The only catch is that this “essential” edition skips out on the ultrawide angle sensor and MagSafe wireless charging support.
+Overall, it’s a great buy for first-time iPhone buyers who don’t want to miss out on those AI features.

 2. OnePlus 13R: Most Powerful Phone Under $600